twosigma/beakerx/README.md

 ##Language support

-We currently provide support for Python, R, Julia, Groovy, JavaScript, HTML, Markdown, Latex.
+We currently provide support for Python, R, Julia, Groovy, Ruby, JavaScript, HTML, Markdown, and Latex.

-Beaker is built with a plugin-based architecture, so additional languages can easily by added by us or anybody else.
+Beaker is built with a plugin-based architecture, so additional languages can added easily.

 ##Iterative exploration